 If this is a request for an outreach, please click on the Outreach Request Form button above.
 In your request, we ask you to include the topic, location, date/time, and number of attendees expected.
 If you are unsure about the program you would like, we are happy to consult with you and create a presentation to fit your needs.
 In some cases, another UD department may be better equipped to serve you, e.g., the Career Center, SWHP, etc., and we will refer you to the appropriate department.
 Please call us at 302-831-2141 if your request is related to a crisis or urgent situation.

 If this is a request for an interview, please click on the Interview Request Form button above.
 In your request, we ask that you include the topic, purpose, date/time and approximate length of the interview.

-We recommend that you make requests for workshops, outreach presentations and interviews requests no less than 4 weeks in advance.
-While we will make every effort to fulfill your request, we cannot guarantee that requests made with little advance notice (e.g., 2-3 weeks prior to the program) will be filled.
+Please note that due to the pandemic, virtual presentations and those requested at least 4 weeks in advance are more likely to be filled.
+While we will make every effort to honor each request, we cannot guarantee that in-person presentations or requests made with little advance notice (e.g., 2-3 weeks prior to the program) will be filled.
 Please note that our busiest clinical times of the academic year include October, November, February and March.
-During those months, we have less flexibility in scheduling to conduct programs.
+During those months, we have less flexibility in scheduling programs.
 If you are requesting a program during those months, we recommend contacting the center four to six weeks in advance.
-We will make every effort to accommodate your request and will contact you as soon as we have coverage for your event so that you can plan accordingly.
-Faculty and Staff Trainings that will benefit our students will mostly be accommodated during summer and winter sessions.
+Faculty and Staff Trainings that will benefit our students will most likely be accommodated during summer and winter sessions.

 In the event of a cancellation due to staff illness, we will work with you to reschedule your program at a time that is convenient for you.